JaanJanno/Georivals/README.md

 6. Testide jooksutamiseks ava mobileapp-test alamprojektis asuva MainTest faili ja vajuta Run > Run as.. > Android JUnit Test

 ## In English
-'Vallutajad' is a mobile application, which combines entertainment, sport, tactical thinking and cleverness.
+Georivals is a mobile application, which combines entertainment, sport, tactical thinking and cleverness.
 It is a tactical war game where you lead armies, send them to war and defend your home.
 But in order for you to be the ruler of the provinces and have enough soldiers, you need to visit the regions regularly.